Carlisle City Council elections

-One third of Carlisle City Council in Cumbria, England, is elected each year, followed by one year without election.
-Since the last boundary changes in 1999, 52 councillors have been elected from 22 wards.
+One third of Carlisle City Council in Cumbria, England, was elected each year, followed by one year without election.

+The council was established in 1974 and abolished in 2023.

+From the last boundary changes in 1999 until its abolition in 2023, 52 councillors were elected from 22 wards.

 Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
+Political control of the council from 1974 until its abolition in 2023 was as follows:

 Leadership

-The leaders of the council since 1999 have been:
+The leaders of the council from 1999 until the council's abolition in 2023 were:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 1999 election which increased the number of seats by one, leading to the whole council being elected in that year.